Showing posts with label Bellingrath. Show all posts

 The Bellingrath Gardens are located on sixty-five acres of Southern Estate, including the rose garden.

-We saw the Delchamps Gallery of Boehm Porcelain, it is the largest public collection of Boehm porcelain in the states.
+We visited the Delchamps Gallery of Boehm Porcelain, the most extensive public collection of Boehm porcelain in the United States.

 In the Bellingrath home, we saw priceless antiques and furniture.